RedWhistleProductions/Catalog/README.txt

 Note:
-	Normally for security purposes I would not leave the Oauth key in a public repo, but I have left it in for the sake of simplifing install since this app is for educational purposes and not ment to be used comercially.
+	Normally for security purposes I would not leave the Oauth key in a public repo, but I have left it in for the sake of simplifying install since this app is for educational purposes and not meant to be used commercially.

+	This application must be run with Python 3

 Dependencies: